supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

     ```

 You now know how to invite users within the Azure AD portal, Microsoft 365 Admin center, Bulk invitations with a csv file, and inviting users with PowerShell commands.

+## Review

+In this lab you have completed the following tasks:
+- Added guest users to the directory
+- Invited guest users in bulk

+## You have successfully completed the lab